 It was really hard to conclude that we should stop using jQuery, which has been around for nearly a decade.
 In my case, I made AX5UI alone for about a year by using jQuery!
 So I was anxious about leaving my comfort zone to switch to a new environment.

-But due to the problems encountered while making the prototype, and after some discussion with Woo, I realized there was need for a change.
+But after talking to Woo about the problems while making the prototype, I realized that it was time for some kind of change.

-Of course, the basic UI components needed to configure the application could be resolved by choosing a well-crafted UI Framework for React.
-But I wanted to personally make DataGrid myself.
+Of course, the necessary UI components needed to configure the application could be resolved by choosing a well-crafted UI Framework for React.
+But I wanted to make DataGrid myself personally.

 DataGrid after Refactoring Three Times

-DataGrid has undergone a total of three refactoring sessions.
-The first time, I recreated all the codes with the introduction of TypeScript.
-The second time, I removed the Redux and turned it into a dependent component using ContextAPI.
-And finally the third time, I organized the internal state and external props.
+DataGrid has had a total of three refactoring sessions.
+I re-created all the codes for the first time with the TypeScript introduction.
+For the second time, I removed Redux and turned it into a dependent component using ContextAPI.
+And finally, for the third time, I organized the internal state and the external props.

 Making QueryPie with React & Typescript

-So let’s move on to the main topic, and look at how the three concerns that I encountered before can be resolved by using React.
+Let’s move on to the main topic and look at how the three concerns I encountered before can be resolved using React.

 Solution 1.
-Flexibility of Adding and Changing Functions
+The Flexibility of Adding and Changing Functions

 Let’s consider the situation of adding functionality to applications while developing with React and TypeScript.
 Suppose that with a particular screen created, the requirements change and that you need to add search criteria to the list.